docker/docs/engine/security/certificates.md

 Docker runs via a non-networked Unix socket and TLS must be enabled in order to have the Docker client and the daemon communicate securely over HTTPS.
 TLS ensures authenticity of the registry endpoint and that traffic to/from registry is encrypted.

-This article demonstrates how to ensure the traffic between the Docker registry (i.e., *a server*) and the Docker daemon (i.e., *a client*) traffic is encrypted and a properly authenticated using *certificate-based client-server authentication*.
+This article demonstrates how to ensure the traffic between the Docker registry server and the Docker daemon (a client of the registry server) is encrypted and properly authenticated using *certificate-based client-server authentication*.

-We will show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.
+We show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.

 ## Understanding the configuration

-A custom certificate is configured by creating a directory under `/etc/docker/certs.d` using the same name as the registry's hostname (e.g., `localhost`).
+A custom certificate is configured by creating a directory under `/etc/docker/certs.d` using the same name as the registry's hostname, such as `localhost`.
 All `*.crt` files are added to this directory as CA roots.

 > **Note**:
-> As of docker 1.13, on Linux any root certificates authorities will be merged
+> As of Docker 1.13, on Linux any root certificates authorities are merged
-> in with the system defaults (i.e., host's root CA set).
-Prior to 1.13 and on
+> with the system defaults, including as the host's root CA set.
+On prior versions of Docker, and on Docker Enterprise Edition for Windows Server,
-> Windows, the system default certificates will only be used when there are no
+> the system default certificates are only used when no custom root certificates
-> custom root certificates provided.
+> are configured.

 The presence of one or more `<filename>.key/cert` pairs indicates to Docker that there are custom certificates required for access to the desired repository.

 > **Note**:
-> If there are multiple certificates, each will be tried in alphabetical
+> If multiple certificates exist, each is tried in alphabetical
 > order.
-If there is an authentication error (e.g., 403, 404, 5xx, etc.), Docker
+If there is a 4xx-level or 5xx-level authentication error, Docker
-> will continue to try with the next certificate.
+> continues to try with the next certificate.

 The following illustrates a configuration with custom certificates: